alexnguyennz/astro-aws-amplify/README.md

 # astro-aws-amplify

-Experimental Astro adapter for hosting Astro v4.0 sites on AWS Amplify with SSR.
+Astro AWS Amplify is an Astro adapter for deploying server-side Astro sites on AWS Amplify Hosting.

 [View Demo](https://main.dy0rr16jdndpq.amplifyapp.com/)

-## Usage
+## Prerequisites

+- an Astro site - `v4.x` or higher (may also work on `v3.x` sites)

-### Installation
+## Installation

 ```sh
 # Using NPM